mathworks/matlab-bamboo-plugin/CONFIGDOC.md

 ![filter_tests](https://user-images.githubusercontent.com/48831250/116313716-1b419c00-a77c-11eb-9088-08a2a67887b4.png)

 #### Generate Test and Coverage Artifacts
 To generate test and coverage artifacts, select check boxes in the **Generate test artifacts** and **Generate coverage artifacts** sections.
-By default, the plugin assigns each specified artifact a path relative to the working directory.
+By default, the plugin assigns to each specified artifact a path relative to the working directory.
 However, you can override the default values:

 * If you select a test artifact check box, you can specify the path to store the artifact in the **File path** box.
 * If you select a coverage artifact check box, you can specify the path to store the artifact in the **Folder path** box.